0x5f3759df-Hacker/pistachio-frontend/README.md

-# pistachio-frontend
-Web frontend of Pistachio
+# Web Frontend of Pistachio
+The frontend of Pistachio.

+This repository will be merged to the main pistachio repository finally.